 Travel By Air

 Sixteen airlines and more than 53 cities provide direct flights to Louis Armstrong International Airport.
-Located just 11 miles from the city center, expect to pay between $15 and $25 for a taxi or shared ride service each way — to and from the airport.
+In addition to this, it is located just 11 miles from the NOLA’s city center, which is makes it very accessible.
+Expect to pay between $15 and $25 for a taxi or shared ride service each way.

 When to Visit

-To amplify a cultural and culinary experience that only New Orleans can provide, it is best to visit the Big Easy in early spring (late March to early May), or in the fall (late September to mid November).
-Summers are humid with an average temperature of 92 degrees, while winters are short and mild but full of rain.
+Without a doubt, to amplify a cultural and culinary experience that only New Orleans can provide, it is best to visit the Big Easy in early spring (late March to early May).
+Subsequently, you can also visit in the fall (late September to mid November).
+Summers are especially hot, while winters are short and mild but full of rain.
+Furthermore, you can always visit on Fat Tuesday, or during Mardi Gras.
+Be prepared for larger crowds and increased hotel rates.

 For More Information